 As we mentioned previously, gold comes in various karat levels, indicating its purity.
 The higher the karat, the less the metal is mixed with other metals during refinement.
 While 24K gold has the highest purity, its ability to bend restricts its use in jewelry pieces like wedding bands, especially when detailed designs or subtle curves are desired.
 On the other hand, 10K gold, comprising of 41.7% pure gold, is celebrated for its durability and is frequently chosen for crafting jewelry.

 You may have heard that 24K gold is the “highest” karat gold.
 But high karat doesn’t directly translate to higher quality.
 But let’s break it all down for you.
-It does mean that 24K gold has more actual gold in it compared to, say, 14K or 10K.
+This means that 24K gold has more actual gold in it than 14K or 10K.
 That makes it more valuable, sure, but not always “better” for every purpose.

 Here’s why: 24K gold is super soft.
 Imagine trying to make a sculpture with soft clay versus firm clay.
 The softer it is, the trickier it gets.
 That’s why you don’t see a lot of jewelry made from 24K gold.
 On the flip side, 18K gold hits that sweet spot.
 It’s both gorgeous to look at and strong enough for pieces like rings, earrings, and bracelets.
 Think of it as the MVP in the gold world – bringing both beauty and strength to the table.